Quintin Johnstone

 Quintin Johnstone (March 29, 1915 – June 27, 2014) was an American legal scholar.
-He served as the Justus S. Hotchkiss Professor Emeritus of Law at Yale Law School, where he was an authority on property law and land transactions, and was later an academic at the New York Law School.
+He served as the Justus S. Hotchkiss Professor of Law at Yale Law School, where he was an authority on property law and land transactions, and was later an academic at New York Law School.

 Johnstone received his undergraduate and legal education at the University of Chicago.
 After beginning a career in academia, he obtained additional degrees from Cornell and Yale Law School.
 The majority of Johnstone's tenure as a law professor was spent at Yale University, where he advocated for the teaching of property law and took an active role in recruiting international students.
 Johnstone also co-founded the law school of Addis Ababa University in 1967, establishing the first of such institution in Ethiopia.

 At Yale, Johnstone assumed major administrative positions.
 He was remembered for being a "strong supporter of empirical work and interdisciplinary approaches to law" and "more concerned with the relation of legal education to the professor than any other member of the faculty".
 Upon his death in 2014, Robert Post, the dean of Yale Law School, described him as "an iconic figure" at the institution.

 Early life and education

 Johnstone was born in Chicago, Illinois, on March 29, 1915.
-He was raised in Hyde Park and enrolled in the University of Chicago Laboratory Schools for primary and secondary education.
-Due to the close proximity of his home to the University of Chicago, he became acquainted with professors who inspired him to enter academia.
-Johnstone matriculated at the university, where he obtained his Bachelor of Arts and served as co-captain of the track team, then attended the University of Chicago Law School, graduating with a Juris Doctor (J.D.) degree.
-Regarding his time as law student, Johnstone later recalled the experience as "typical".
+He was raised in Hyde Park and attended the University of Chicago Laboratory Schools for primary and secondary education.
+Due to the close proximity of his home to the University of Chicago, Johnson became acquainted with professors there who inspired him to enter academia.
+Johnstone attended that university, where he obtained his Bachelor of Arts and served as co-captain of the track team, then attended the University of Chicago Law School, graduating with a Juris Doctor (J.D.) degree.
+Regarding his time as a law student, Johnstone later recalled the experience as "typical".
 He was admitted to the bar of Illinois in 1939.

 After a year of study, Johnstone obtained a Master of Laws (LL.M.) from Cornell Law School in 1941.
-He subsequently went to Yale Law School, becoming one of six students in the doctorate program to have already taught at domestic law schools, and graduated in 1951 with his Doctor of Juridical Science (JSD).
+He subsequently went to Yale Law School, becoming one of six students in the doctorate program to have already taught at domestic law schools, and graduated in 1951 with his Doctor of Juridical Science (J.S.D.).
+Professor Myres S. McDougal was his doctoral advisor at Yale.